20025478/AI/Weather_monitoring.md

 ### Tools:
 The script uses the Python 'requests' library to fetch the page from the weather.com site and the BeautifulSoup library to parse HTML content, extracting relevant weather details.
 ### Tasks:
-The script is designed to reliably access and retrieve weather data from a website.
-It includes error handling mechanisms to manage potential issues like HTTP errors, ensuring smooth operation during data collection.
 <sub>scrape_weather()</sub> function collects weather data from weather.com using 'requests' and extracts details with BeautifulSoup, managing errors like HTTP problems for reliability.